Dynamic positioning capability

 With a reliable DP system, you will be able to operate at sea without mooring or anchoring; operations which otherwise would have been impossible.

-- numerical evaluation of DP capability utilising our DPLab – holding capability module
+- numerical evaluation of DP capability utilising our DPLab – holding capability module.
+Please find more information under numerical services

 - thruster-hull & thruster-thruster investigations performed in our Planar Motion Mechanism (PMM)